There are several changes to Super announced in the 2016/2017 Federal Budget. As of 1st July 2017, the following amendments will be implemented:

 The tax offset will be calculated as 18% of the lesser of:

 $3,000 reduced by every dollar over $37,000 or

 the amount of spouse contributions.

-The LISTO will apply to members with adjusted taxable income up to $37,000 that have had a concessional contribution made on their behalf.
+The LISTO applies to members with adjusted taxable income up to $37,000 that have had a concessional contribution made on their behalf.

-From 1 July 2017, superannuation funds will no longer be able to make anti-detriment payments.
+From 1 July 2017, superannuation funds have no longer been able to make anti-detriment payments.
 This was a very limited area of use for SMSF’s.

-The anti-detriment provision allows superannuation funds to refund a lump sum to a member’s estate on death, in compensation for the 15% contributions tax deducted from contributions over that member’s working life.
-This ‘anti detriment payment’ is paid as a top-up to the member’s superannuation death benefit, applying only when eligible dependants exist.
+The anti-detriment provision allowed superannuation funds to refund a lump sum to a member’s estate on death, in compensation for the 15% contributions tax deducted from contributions over that member’s working life.
+This ‘anti detriment payment’ was paid as a top-up to the member’s superannuation death benefit, applying only when eligible dependents existed.

-The Government has announced that it will remove barriers to innovation in retirement income stream products by extending the tax exemption on earnings in the retirement phase to products such as deferred lifetime annuities and group self annuitisation products.
+The Government removed barriers to innovation in retirement income stream products by extending the tax exemption on earnings in the retirement phase to products such as deferred lifetime annuities and group self annuitization products.

-This change will enhance both choice and flexibility for Australian retirees and help provide clients with retirement income throughout their lives, regardless of how long they live.
+This change enhanced both choice and flexibility for Australian retirees and helps provide clients with retirement income throughout their lives, regardless of how long they live.

 These products will help Australians better manage consumption and risk in retirement, including longevity risk.